 Collect and synthesize the ideas, initiatives and proposals of the young people we meet.

 Taking the voices of young Europeans to the European parliamentarians and commissioners in Brussels.

 📅 When will this tour take place?

-Between March and June 2021, if the health situation permits it.Moreover, we will test our workshops in France and in neighboring countries before the trip.
+Between April and June 2021, if the health situation permits it.Moreover, we will test our workshops in France.
 Finally, back in France, we wish to continue our adventure with local workshops and discussions about our trip.

 💬 In which language will our workshops be conducted?